soundio/sequence-json/README.md

     [beat, type, data ...]

-`beat` – FLOAT, describes a point in time from the start of the sequence `type` – STRING, the event type
+`beat` – FLOAT, describes a point in time from the start of the sequence<br/>
+`type` – STRING, the event type

 Beat values are arbitrary – they describe time in beats, rather than in absolute time.
 In a performance context, the absolute time of a beat is dependent upon the rate and the start time of its parent sequence.

 The type determines the structure of the rest of the data in the event array.
-The possible types and their data are as follows.
+The possible types and their data are as follows:

 #### `"note"`

+Renders a note.

     [time, "note", name, velocity, duration]